In the last 20 years we’ve seen more than 25% of UK pubs close, for a variety of reasons.

 Ask any publican why their business is struggling and we know we’ll need plenty of time, and a stiff drink, to sit and listen to the long list of reasons.

-The licensed trade has had to deal with rising rent & business rates, VAT rate increases, property prices, ever increasing duty on alcohol, the 2007 smoking ban, lower disposable income (as a result of higher household bills and austerity led wage freezes/reductions), the change in drinking trends and the relentless competition from supermarkets have all combined to make the industry one of the biggest casualties in recent years.
+Putting Covid-19 aside, the licensed trade has had to deal with rising rent & business rates, VAT rate increases, property prices, ever increasing duty on alcohol, the 2007 smoking ban, lower disposable income (as a result of higher household bills and austerity led wage freezes/reductions), the change in drinking trends and the relentless competition from supermarkets have all combined to make the industry one of the biggest casualties in recent years.
+But of course, the biggest change has been Covid-19 and the associated lockdowns.

 Consumer trends now seem to favour wine and spirit drinking and this has hit the more traditional ‘ale’ and ‘beer’ pub.